A woman asked me recently…”what can I do that this brutal journey doesn’t destroy me…?”

 Here some of my stories finding my core needs.

 Socializing: I went to lot of networking events, being among people was often a very helpful energy, it made me feel alive and it was a great distraction.
 However not always.
 There were days where it wasn’t a good choice at all and I had to learn it the hard way.
-I remember one time I just had learned that another IVF trial had failed and the “not pregnant” message still stuck in my heart like knife.
+I remember one time I just had learned that another IVF trial had failed and the “not pregnant” message still stuck in my heart like a knife.
 I felt incredible vulnerable and raw… However I thought it would be helpful to be among people.
 I decided for a luncheon of my International Club.
 Usually there were mainly lovely older ladies, which I thought would be a great safe place for me with no “pregnancy announcements”.
 Well I was badly wrong….I sat at a table with about 12 women and right in the first minute, my bottom had hardly touched the chair yet…when the one next to me jumped up and got all excited pulling out her phone and screamed “I became a grandma yesterday” and she passed around the first pictures of her grand child – I froze – I felt blindsided.
 I thought I was safe.
 How could I even think that – of course I wasn’t….and within seconds it took off like a storm.
 Everybody at the table had something to add, either, “Yes me too” or “We got pregnancy news last week” or even better “I hope my daughter is becoming pregnant soon as well, because I want to be a grandma”.
 I felt like I was in the eye of a storm.
 I still don’t know how I made it from the table into the lobby, but all I remember was that I burst into tears and thought I would lose it.
-I remember hectically dialing my sister’s number – hearing her voice took me out immediately of this terrible public exposure – it made me forget everything around me.
+I remember hectically dialing my sister’s number – hearing her voice took me immediately out of this terrible public exposure – it made me forget everything around me.
 Talking and sobbing with her was exactly what I needed to process my pain at this point.
 From this experience on I chose social events very wisely and listened to my body first.

 Art: When I was most vulnerable I loved spending time looking at art.
 It felt like being on a journey with myself, it was so soothing, diving into pictures or looking at sculptures and just losing my thoughts in the piece of work.
 I felt extremely connected and I think my vulnerability was the reason for this deep connection.
 No wonder artists often make their best pieces when they are in emotional pain.
 Emotions and creativity come from the same source.